ArielMejiaDev/arielmejiadev.github.io/content/blog/23-auto-login-for-development-in-laravel.md

 ]);
 ```

-You can add alternatively a password but it is not necessary, the default user factory adds a password for all users as string "password" so you can stay with this for all development users.
+You can add alternatively a password, but it is not necessary,
+the default user factory adds a password for all users as `password`

 ### Add a route